Saphereye/shard/README.md

 # Shard Chess Engine
 **Shard** is a fast and hackable chess engine written in Rust.
-It supports the UCI (Universal Chess Interface) protocol and uses a Negamax search with alpha–beta pruning, powered by a custom evaluation function.
+It supports the UCI (Universal Chess Interface) protocol and uses a Negamax search with alpha–beta pruning and is powered by an NNUE.

 ## Example Game
 Here’s a sample game between me and Shard (result: 0–1).